Robert Sables

-Robert Paul Sables (born June 5, 1938) was an American naval historian and author.
+Robert Paul Sables (June 5, 1938 – June 23, 2016) was an American naval historian and author.

+Sables died on June 23, 2016, at the age of 78.

 Education

 Sables graduated in 1962 from the University of Scranton, Pennsylvania, and earned an MSW from Fordham University, New York City, in 1965.

 Military career

 Sables was commissioned a 1st Lieutenant on November 12, 1970, and served in the 102nd Medical Battalion, 42nd Infantry Division, New York Army National Guard, and retired a lieutenant colonel from the U.S. Army Reserve in 1998.

 Civilian career

 He also served as a probation officer for the City of New York for twenty years.
 Upon retirement, he began researching and writing about U.S. Naval history.
 Many of his articles have been published in Sea Classics, a monthly periodical which focuses on the history of naval vessels.
 Sables has been married to his wife Cathy since 1967, and they raised four children (daughters Jacqueline and Delia, sons William and Robert).